 You heard it right!
 Jaisalmer sees a lot of Bengali tourists.
 In fact, one of the highest numbers of tourist in Jaisalmer is Bengalis.
 A decent amount of ghetto-like Bengali restaurants and lodges have stemmed to cater to this huge tourist population.
 Expect to have some lip smacking Bengali food like Aloo Poshto and Sweet Tomato Chutney.
 The Thali is simple home-style food; but the taste is so good, you won’t believe you’re sitting in Jaisalmer and eating a Bengali thali.

-No!
-I’m not telling you to go the illegal way.
-Handful of Bhang shops in Jaisalmer are authorized by the government.
-The owner proudly endorses his license to sell.
+There are a handful of Bhang shops in Jaisalmer authorized by the government.
+The owners proudly endorse their license to sell, so you will spot them with ease.
 Try their bhang lassi or bring home bhang cookies.
 There is a bhang shop near the east gate and west gate of Jaisalmer Fort.
 You definitely want to tick this off your list!

 Kanchan Shree Ice Cream, popular for their Makhania Lassi, has been recommended by Lonely Planet.
 Best eaten with a spoon, Makhania Lassi is rich and thick with a creamy texture.
 We tried it and found its taste similar to shrikhand.
-But we won’t deny the joint’s popularity that comes from its strategic location inside Jaisalmer Fort and a handy recommendation from a popular travel guide.
+But we won’t deny that the shop’s popularity comes, more so, from its strategic location inside Jaisalmer Fort.
+The recommendation from Lonely Planet is a bonus.

 A deep fried savory pastry stuffed with spicy onion filling, topped with some sev and accompanied by mint and tamarind chutney.
 Pyaaz Kachori is popular throughout Rajasthan, but a lot of tourists seem to enjoy this snack from the food carts in Jaisalmer.